xcat2/xcat-core/docs/source/advanced/networks/infiniband/firmware_updates.rst

 Mellanox Switch Firmware Upgrade
 --------------------------------

 This section provides manual procedure to help update the firmware for Mellanox Infiniband (IB) Switches.
-You can down load IB switch firmware like IB6131 (image-PPC_M460EX-SX_3.2.xxx.img) from the Mellanox website `http://www.mellanox.com/page/firmware_table_IBM <http://www.mellanox.com/page/firmware_table_IBM>`_ and place into your XCAT Management Node or server that can communicate to Flex IB6131 switch module.
+You can down load IB switch firmware like IB6131 (image-PPC_M460EX-SX_3.2.xxx.img) from the Mellanox website `http://www.mellanox.com/page/firmware_table_IBM <http://www.mellanox.com/page/firmware_table_IBM>`_ and place into your xCAT Management Node or server that can communicate to Flex IB6131 switch module.
 There are two ways to update the MLNX-OS switch package.
 This process works regardless if updating an internal PureFlex chassis Infiniband switch (IB6131 or for an external Mellanox switch.

 Update via Browser
 ^^^^^^^^^^^^^^^^^^